top of page

 Application Deadline: March 31

-Throughout the program, participants engage in a rigorous curriculum spanning a broad spectrum of STEM disciplines, with a notable emphasis on computer engineering.
-By partaking in MITES, you'll acquire foundational knowledge, cultivate problem-solving prowess, and actively contribute to hands-on engineering projects.
-Often, the culmination of the program involves a capstone project that challenges you to apply acquired skills to real-world problems.
+The MITES (Minority Introduction to Engineering and Science) Summer Program at MIT presents an exceptional opportunity for students interested in mechanical engineering and STEM.
+Throughout the program, you will engage in a rigorous curriculum spanning a broad spectrum of STEM disciplines with an emphasis on computer engineering.
+The culmination of the program involves a capstone project that challenges you to apply acquired skills to real-world problems.
+MITES is intensely competitive and academically demanding.

 Location: MIT